KyaahB/Password-Generator/ReadMe.md

 # Password Generator

 # Description

-This is a password generating app thsat uses a set of prompts and confirms to interact with the user to help them create a password.
+>This is a password generating app thsat uses a set of prompts and confirms to interact with the user to help them create a password.
 When you first open the app (it is opened through live server) the user is presented with a prompt with a text field that asks them a series of questions.
 The user is then able to input a number from 1-128 for the very first one.
 The following prompts are yes or no questions.
-The app is coded to read if the user chooses "yes" but nothing if "no" and it will just move on to the next prompt until it's time
+The app is coded to read if the user chooses "yes" but nothing if "no" and it will just move on to the next prompt until it's time to generate the password.

 # Prompts and Confirms